picsure/picsure-sdk-ios/README.md

 ## Usage 🚀 ##

 Picsure SDK is as simple as possible.
-There are only two methods.
+There are two main methods.

 First, you have to initalize Picsure SDK with your API key.